GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml.md

 # SAML IDP
 ## Overview
-If you need a SAML IDP to support outbound SAML single sign-on (SSO), you can install Shibboleth during your [Gluu Server deployment](../../installation-guide/install.md).

-In an outbound SAML SSO transaction a website or application (SP) redirects a user to a designated identity provider (IDP) for authentication and authorization.
-The IDP will authenticate the user.
-Upon successful authentication, the user is sent back to the SP logged in.
+The Gluu Server can be deployed with the Shibboleth SAML IDP to support outbound SAML single sign-on (SSO).
+In an outbound SAML SSO transaction a website or application (SP) redirects users to a designated identity provider (IDP) for authentication and authorization.
+Upon successful authentication at the IDP, the user is returned to the SP with an active session.

-In order for this transaction to happen successfully there must be pre-established trust between your IDP (Gluu Server) and SP (target application).
-The following section of the docs cover how to create trust with SPs in your Gluu SAML IDP.

 !!!
 Note
-    If you need to support inbound SAML to integrate with external partner or customer IDPs, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).
+    To support authentication at an external SAML IDP, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).

 ## Trust Relationship Requirements
 In the Gluu Server, the SAML IDPs SSO configuration is called a Trust Relationship (TR).
 Each TR requires the infomation listed below.